DawnVespero/TheBlackSunLodge/Releases/Scatology.md

 The liner notes mentioned in this paragraph should be transcribed on the individual songs’ pages.
 %%

-> 'SCATOLOGY' (n) frequent reference to excretory processes in literature; study of fossil excrement; gross obscenity <br> - extract from the Penguin English Dictionary The Humanism of the Arsehole. “…A psychoanalyst, knowing that gold and excrement are akin in the subconscious, would not have been surprised…that I used my shit - like the hen's golden eggs, the droppings of the Golden Ass, or Danäe's divine diarrhea - to perform a phenomenal transmutation through the application of my Paranoia-Critical method.” <br> from “The Unspeakable Confessions of Salvador Dali”, Quartet Books, 1976 <br> The name “Coil”, first used by [[John Balance]] in Autumn 1982 for his solo works, now represents him in collaboration with [[Peter Christopherson]].
+> ‘SCATOLOGY’ (n) frequent reference to excretory processes in literature; study of fossil excrement; gross obscenity <br> - extract from the Penguin English Dictionary The Humanism of the Arsehole. “…A psychoanalyst, knowing that gold and excrement are akin in the subconscious, would not have been surprised…that I used my shit - like the hen’s golden eggs, the droppings of the Golden Ass, or Danäe’s divine diarrhea - to perform a phenomenal transmutation through the application of my Paranoia-Critical method.” <br> from “The Unspeakable Confessions of Salvador Dali”, Quartet Books, 1976 <br> The name “Coil”, first used by [[John Balance]] in Autumn 1982 for his solo works, now represents him in collaboration with [[Peter Christopherson]].

 The final paragraph is only present on the original LP version.